Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2024/01/exhibition-eth-with-ukraine.md

 In the exhibition, the model of the wooden house stands right next to a repaired wooden door and a wooden bed frame.
 These exhibits come from the Ukrainian project CO-HATY (which can be translated either as “to love” or as “house collaboration”).
 They show how Ukrainians are reusing various building materials for residential buildings.
 CO-HATY is run by the Ukrainian NGO Metalab, to which the Ukrainian architect and exhibition curator Ponomaryova also belongs.
 In western Ukraine, Metalab has converted six former Soviet municipal buildings into emergency accommodation for around 1,300 refugees.
 It is now developing further approaches to alleviate the housing shortage over the long term.
 For Mydyti, CO-HATY is a good example of how construction professionals in Switzerland can also learn from Ukrainian approaches to reusing building materials.

 With an eye to this kind of reuse, Switzerland’s Re-Win association is collecting windows for Ukraine – for example, the windows of the Huber pavilions that were demolished on the ETH Hönggerberg campus are being reused in Ukraine with the involvement of Catherine de Wolf’s Chair of Circular Engineering for Architecture.

+## Box Exhibition in the ETH Main Building

 The exhibition entitled “ETH with Ukraine – Exchanging Knowledge for a Sustainable and Resilient Future” is located in the ETH Main Building and can be visited until 5 February 2024 during opening hours ( Mon–Sun, 9.00 a.m.–8.00 p.m. ).